marian-kamenistak/org/tech/career-framework/compensation.md

 ## Examples

 Let's assume an engineer with progress P = 1.80.
-Here are an example details of that career track and grade:
+Here are sample details of that career track and grade:

 | Track    | Min P | Max P | Grade | Min Salary | Next Salary |
 |----------|-------|-------|-------|------------|-------------|